Our Verdict

 The Gotrax G4 comes equipped with a 36V 10.4Ah (374.4 Wh) lithium-ion battery, which has a higher power density and allows for more battery life in a lighter package.
 According to the manual, the G4 is meant to travel 21 to 25 miles before running out of juice.
 The real-world experience depends on the weight of the person riding it and the steepness of the terrain they are riding on.
 Our hands-on testing revealed that this model can go an average of one hour and 54 minutes before recharging.
 In that time, I rode 22 miles.
 Very impressive.

-Speaking of charging, the G4 is advertised to take between four and five hours to completely charge a depleted battery.
-It was closer to six hours, with an average of five hours and fifty minutes.
+Speaking of charging, the G4 is advertised to take between four and five hours to charge a depleted battery completely.
+It was closer to six hours, with an average of five and fifty minutes.
 The charge times in our test suite present a very wide range from two to twelve hours.
 This puts the G4 right in the middle.
-Keep in mind that, as with most lithium battery devices, it is recommended to only charge to 80 or 90% to maintain the best battery health.
+Remember that, as with most lithium battery devices, it is recommended to only charge to 80 or 90% to maintain the best battery health.

 The G4 charged up the first hill at a whopping 17.5 miles per hour.
 The 3.49% steepness grade only caused the machine to slow down by roughly 2.5 miles per hour.
 I was impressed.
 I upped the ante a bit with a steeper hill, 10.5% grade, and the scooter began to struggle.
 It still made it up the hill, but it dropped down to a crawling five to six miles per hour.
 When I tested it on our 15% grade hill, it didn't budge.
 That being said, the majority of the tested scooters struggled with this steep of a grade.